Introduction

 When new consumption standards become part of everyday life, whether through changes in the social environment or through new lifestyle references, the comparison point used to evaluate financial security also transforms.

-In practice, this may occur when professional promotions or salary increases are quickly accompanied by changes in spending patterns.
+A common example is a promotion or salary increase that is quickly accompanied by changes in spending patterns.
 Housing, education, transportation, and leisure begin to reflect new economic expectations.

 This process, often described as lifestyle inflation, can cause objective financial gains to become less noticeable in everyday life.